tobiaskortus/covid19-search/processing/README.md

 ### Model Creation

-The creation of the metadata property graph is performed in parralel as described previously for the document- and inverted index using an modified `process_chunk` function.
-For each file given in a chunk, the document title, the journal name and the authors and instittions are determined using the utility functions as described in the [CORD-19 Preprocessing](#cord-19-preprocessing) section.
-Each of these fields are checked for `None` values which are replaces by the string literal `undefined` in order to provide a valid data format for the Neo4j database.
+The creation of the metadata property graph is performed in parallel as described previously for the document- and inverted index using a modified `process_chunk` function.
+For each file given in a chunk, the document title, the journal name and the authors and institutions are determined using the utility functions as described in the [CORD-19 Preprocessing](#cord-19-preprocessing) section.
+Each of these fields are checked for `None` values which are replaced by the string literal `undefined` in order to provide a valid data format for the Neo4j database.
 In a final step the given values are added to the nep4j database using the relations model as described in the previous section.

 ## References:
 [1] Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schütze.
 2008.
 Introduction to Information Retrieval.
 Cambridge University Press, USA.